Children’s nightgowns, bathrobes recalled for violating federal safety standard

 One of the recalls involves nightgowns that were sold exclusively at JCPenny.
 The Dots & Dreams Dollie & Me-branded nightgowns were sold in rainbow print on a mint-green background and have “Wknd” screen-printed on the front of the garment.

-The nightgowns were sold in sizes XXS through Large and were accompanied by a matching doll-size nightgown, screen-printed with “No Glitter No Party.”
+The nightgowns were sold in sizes extra-extra-small through large and were accompanied by a matching doll-size nightgown, screen-printed with “No Glitter No Party.”

 “Dots & Dreams,” “Made in China,” “CA#29504” and “RN#93166” are printed on the pajama’s neck label.

 The other recall involves children’s bathrobes that were sold exclusively at Amazon.com.
-The Ekouaer children’s bathrobes are hooded and were sold in short-sleeves and long-sleeve variations.
+The Ekouaer children’s bathrobes are hooded and were sold in short-sleeve and long-sleeve variations.

 The CPSC says the long-sleeve bathrobes were sold in 11 colors: aqua blue, Christmas pattern, grid pattern, navy blue, pink, pink rainbow, purple, purple rainbow, rose red, red and sky blue.
 The short-sleeve bathrobes were sold in seven colors: aqua green, navy, pink, purple, red, rose and white.

-Anyone with the recalled bathrobes should take them away from children.
-To get a refund, people need to destroy the garments by cutting them in half and send the recalling firm a photo of the destroyed garment to Ekouaer.
+Anyone with the recalled nightgown or bathrobe should take them from children.
+To get a refund, people need to destroy the garments by cutting them in half and sending the recalling firm a photo of the destroyed garment.